feiglab/cocomo/README.md

-# cocomo
+# COCOMO

-The code in this repository gives an example for running the COncentration-dependent COarse-grained MOdel.
+COCOMO is the COncentration-dependent COarse-grained MOdel.

-The latest version is COCOMO2 described here:

-Alexander Jussupow, Divya Bartley, Lisa J. Lapidus, Michael Feig:
-COCOMO2: A coarse-grained model for interacting folded and disordered proteins 2025

-The original version of COCOMO is described here:
+This is a package for installation with pip:

+pip install -e .

+Legacy scripts can be found under legacy/

+References:

 Gilberto Valdes-Garcia, Lim Heo, Lisa J. Lapidus, and Michael Feig:
 Modeling concentration-dependent phase separation processes involving peptides and RNA via residue-based coarse-graining Journal of Chemical Theory and Computation 19 (2023): 669-678

+Alexander Jussupow, Divya Bartley, Lisa J. Lapidus, Michael Feig:
+COCOMO2: A coarse-grained model for interacting folded and disordered proteins Journal of Chemical Theory and Computation 21 (2025): 2095-2107